Ihab-Asaad/DeepPavlov/docs/features/overview.rst

 Morphological tagging model :doc:`[docs] </features/models/morphotagger>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We have a BERT-based model for Russian and character-based models for 11 languages.
+We have a BERT-based model for Russian language.
-The character model is based on `Heigold et al., 2017.
-An extensive empirical evaluation of
-character-based morphological tagging for 14 languages <http://www.aclweb.org/anthology/E17-1048>`__.
-It is a state-of-the-art model for Russian and near state of the art for several other languages.
 Model takes as input tokenized sentences and outputs the corresponding
 sequence of morphological labels in `UD format <http://universaldependencies.org/format.html>`__.
-The table below contains word and sentence accuracy on UD2.0 datasets.
-For more scores see :doc:`full table </features/models/morphotagger>`.

 .. table::
     :widths: auto